-Among the many questions, here are a few examples.
-Click on the underlined words to watch the videos.
+Among the many questions, here are a few examples:

 - 'Can you recommend a good pairing with Christmas pudding and brandy butter?'